 Netgate is offering COVID-19 aid for pfSense software users, learn more.

-Many of the packages have been written by the pfSense community and not by the pfSense development team.
+Some packages have been written by the pfSense community, and others directly developed by Netgate.
 The available packages vary quite widely, and some are more mature and well-maintained than others.
-There are packages which install and provide a GUI interface for third-party software, such as Squid, and others which extend the functionality of pfSense itself, like the OpenVPN Client Export Utility package which automatically creates VPN configuration files.
+There are packages which install and provide a GUI interface for third-party software, such as Squid, and others which extend the functionality of pfSense software, like the OpenVPN Client Export Utility package which automatically creates OpenVPN configuration files.

 Some other examples of available packages (which are not Squid related) are: